Akuli/catris/README.md

 ![Screenshot](screenshot.png)

 First, download `catris.py`.
-It has no dependencies apart from Python itself.
+It has no dependencies except Python itself.
 If you already have Git installed, you can use it:

 ```